alexisherrera/FingerPainting/README.md

 ### Clone repo

-If you have git set up on your machine simply type the following line into your commandline
+If you have git set up on your machine simply type the following line into your command line:

 ```
 $ git clone https://github.com/alexisherrera/VisualPainting